Anderson self-localization of light in pair plasmas: Localization of an EM wave already inside pair plasma: the wave equation approach

 It is very well known that the localization length of the solutions of disordered Schr\"odigner equations in one dimension is of the order of the mean free path \cite{Thouless1973}.
 At weak disorder strength, which in our case of the wave equation is synonymous to low frequency $\omega$, it has been further suggested that the localization length is twice the mean free path.
 Mean free path is the average distance a wave propagates before it scatters off the disorder.
 Mean free path is relatively easy to calculate, especially at weak disorder strength where it can be calculated perturbatively.

 Let us determine mean free path of our wave equation at low frequency $\omega$.
 The structure of the wave equation \rf{eq:dw} allows us to us perturbation theory since at small $\omega$ disorder is effectively weak.
 We will rely on the standard method of Green's functions.
-First we define the retarded Green's function in the position domain \be G = \left[ \omega^2 - \omega^2 V(x) + c^2 \d_x^2 \right]^{-1}. \ee Averaged over disorder, the Green's function in the momentum domain is given by \be G = \frac 1 {\omega^2 - c^2 k^2 - \Sigma(\omega)}, \ee where $\Sigma(\omega)$ is the self-energy.
-If we know self-energy, the strategy for calculating the mean free path consists of finding the pole $\omega_p$ of the Green's function satisfying \be \omega_p^2 - c^2 k^2 - \Sigma(\omega_p)=0. \ee An imaginary part of the pole gives the scattering rate, which can then be converted into the mean free path by dividing the speed of light $c$ by this rate.
+First we define the retarded Green's function in the position domain \be G = \left[ \omega^2 - \omega^2 V(x) + \d_x^2 \right]^{-1}. \ee Averaged over disorder, the Green's function in the momentum domain is given by \be G = \frac 1 {\omega^2 - k^2 - \Sigma(\omega)}, \ee where $\Sigma(\omega)$ is the self-energy.
+If we know self-energy, the strategy for calculating the mean free path consists of finding the pole $\omega_p$ of the Green's function satisfying \be \omega_p^2 - k^2 - \Sigma(\omega_p)=0. \ee An imaginary part of the pole gives the scattering rate, which can then be converted into the mean free path by dividing the speed of light (set to be $1$ in this calculation) by this rate.